UniExeterRSE/improve-r-code/_episodes/03_functionality.md

 </details>

 Now that we know where the issue is, different methods for achieving this step can also be profiled with `profvis` demonstrating the quickest method.
-Let's look at this with `demo_4.R`.
+An obvious alternative is to use the `colMeans` function.
+But there’s also another possibility.
+Data frames are implemented as lists of vectors, where each column is one vector, so we could use lapply or vapply to apply the mean function over each column.
+Let’s compare the speed of these four different ways of getting column means with `demo_4.R`.

 <details>
     <summary>Output</summary>

+Which command is the fastest?
+Are you surprised? `colMeans` is about 6x faster than using apply with mean, but it's still using `as.matrix`, which takes a significant amount of time. `lapply/vapply` are faster yet – about 10x faster than apply.
+As the desired form is a numeric vector, which is the best option to go for?

 </details>

 ----

 ### 2.3.
 Spaghetti code and code smells

+Materials adapted from the [Good Code Handbook](https://goodresearch.dev/decoupled.html).

+A code smell is a problem with the code that indicates there might be some larger underlying issue, for example:
+- Duplicated code: large portions of duplicated code with small tweaks
+- Large functions: big, unwieldy functions that do a little bit of everything
+- High cyclomatic complexity: lots of nested ifs and for loops
+- Embedded configuration: paths and filenames are hardcoded

+From this we can conclude that a better way to code is to:

-One coding rule is that you should never duplicate code.
-If you use a piece of code more than once, this should be put into a function for repeat use.
+- **Never duplicate.** If you use a piece of code more than once, put into a function for repeat use.
+- **Write simple functions.** Each function should do one task only. i.e. if your function reads an input, does a few different calculations, plots a graph and writes to a table, how can you rewrite this to two or even three functions?
+Otherwise this is going to reduce the useability of that function in other circumstances, as well as add more complexity to your code.
+- **Avoid writing for loop inside for loop inside for loop.** Use functions or the apply family if you have to do more than one iteration inside an iteration.
+- **Use config files.** Though we won't go into this too much today, having a separate file that you call with file paths specific to your computer aids in the portability of your code.
+Say you have your own config file with the variable `dataDir`.
+This may be `dataDir <- "/home/data/"` in your config, but `dataDir <- "home/phdProject/mainDataSource/"` in someone else's.
+By calling `source("./config.r")` in the R script, as long as that path is correct, you now have no embedded filepaths and the script can be shared between colleagues who are storing the data in separate places.

+When code has a lot of code smells, it can become so unrobust that it is difficult or impossible to change.
+Such code is often deemed spaghetti code, code so tightly wound that when you pull on one strand, the entire thing unravels.
+To be clear, the problem with spaghetti code is not that it doesn’t work, it's that it is inscrutable and unrobust.

 -----

-## :running: Activities
+## 🏃‍♀️ Activities

 - [ ] Have a look now at your own script.
 How fast does it run?
 Which parts of the code are the slowest?
 Can you make any changes to reduce the bottleneck?
 - [ ] Do you use a for loop in your script?
 An apply function?
 Write as the opposite and test with `microbenchmark`.
 Which is the fastest way of iterating through your data?